College of the North Atlantic

 1. High School

-Provincial High School Graduation Certificate with a 60% average in nine level 3000 credits or equivalent
+Provincial High School Graduation Certificate with a 60% average in eight level 3000 credits or equivalent

 3. Adult Basic Education (ABE)